fundamentals MS Teams Tips and Tricks

 The consequences of poor or inconsistent naming boil down to two main problems: findability and redundancy.
 A variety of studies have shown that these are huge problems in the digital workplace:

-• Findability: Multiple studies have shown that users spend a huge part of their day (some suggesting as much as 2.5 hours a day) simply searching for information.
+• Findability: Multiple studies have shown that users spend a huge part of their day (some suggesting as much as 2.5 hours a day!) searching for information.
 In the context of Teams, especially in organizations with a high volume of teams Workspaces, bad naming can seriously hamper the findability of teams which creates friction and irritation for end users trying to jump quickly between tasks.

 • Redundant Effort: Poor naming can also lead to duplication of teams and effort, as end users who cannot find the object of their query will quickly abandon a search, sometimes creating a new space for this information and replicating content that may already exist elsewhere.